ddrohan/dynamic-web-dev-labs/lab01/step_2.md

 ![](../lab01/images01/lab01s02.png)

-and you should get something like this
+So select 'Create New Project' and you should get something like this

 ![](../lab01/images01/lab01s03.png)